 - View Events

 - Event Ticket.
 Acknowledging Event

 - Event Ticket.
 Object Search

+- · Create or Enrich a Record from the Event

 - Work Time Reports on Events

 View Events

 Once an object is detected, you will see a notification on one of the event lists: Faces, Bodies, or Vehicles, subject to the object type.